Redis Sentinel configuration pipeline¶

 The variables are merged in the following order:

-redis_server__base_optionshold the default parameters applied to all of the Redis Server instances on a particular host.
+redis_sentinel__base_optionshold the default parameters applied to all of the Redis Sentinel instances on a particular host.
 These variables can be used to override options applied to all instances when needed.

-redis_server__default_configurationand the all/group/host variants include the actual configuration used by the role to generate the Redis Server configuration files, systemd service configuration.
+redis_sentinel__default_configurationand the all/group/host variants include the actual configuration used by the role to generate the Redis Sentinel configuration files, systemd service configuration.
 The variables are joined together in the

 Configuration file structure¶